Lemon Blueberry Pancakes

 Lemon Blueberry Pancakes are a match made in heaven.
 Zesty lemon, plump juicy blueberries and fluffy pancakes.
 All smothered in butter and maple syrup or your favorite toppings.

 These pancakes aren’t too sweet because of the lemon.
 Even some blueberries are tart-sweet.
 So if you prefer sweeter, go ahead and add a bit more sugar or just drown your pancakes in maple syrup 🙂

-Bottom line: These pancakes are fluffy with crispy edges and loaded - yes loaded - with oozing blueberries and citrus flavors.
+Bottom line: You will love this blueberry pancakes recipe with lemon – the pancakes are fluffy with crispy edges and loaded – yes loaded – with oozing blueberries and citrus flavors.
 Delish!